top of page

 6. Keeping Kids on Track and Giving Them Second Chances: All youth and young adults should be safe from violent crime; and individuals who are confined should receive the education, training, and treatment they need for a second chance.

-The driving Values are:
+The Driving Values are:

 1. CENTERING THE VOICES OF BOYS AND MEN OF COLOR: We believe in intentionally including the voices, ideas, wants, desires, and needs of the very populations we seek to impact.
-We believe BYMOC and their caring support and partners are brilliant contributors to their success.
+We believe YMOC and their caring support and partners are brilliant contributors to their success.
 “Nothing about us without us”.

 2. COLLABORATIVE APPROACH: We believe that the best way to close the equity gap for boys and young men of color is a collaborative approach to address the challenges facing boys and young men.
-We believe everyone has a role to play in ensuring all of our nation’s young people have equal access to opportunity.
+We believe everyone has a role to play in ensuring that all of our nation’s young people have equal access to opportunity.
 We must bring local governments, school systems, community-based organizations, philanthropy, businesses, and individuals together to help boys and young men of color thrive.

-3. EVIDENCED-BASED SOLUTIONS: We believe that evidence-based solutions and data informed decisions are the best way to ensure that boys and young men of color have the opportunity to succeed.
+3. EVIDENCED-BASED SOLUTIONS: We believe that evidence-based solutions and data-informed decisions are the best way to ensure that boys and young men of color have the opportunity to succeed.

-5. POLICY FOCUS: We believe the driving forces behind many disparities facing BYMOC are the institutions that create an environment where institutional and structural racism can thrive.
-To make progress on complex social conditions for BYMOC, we must not only develop new and creative programs but address institutional and legislative policies that maintain the status quo.
+5. POLICY FOCUS: We believe the driving forces behind many disparities facing YMOC are the institutions that create an environment where institutional and structural racism can thrive.
+To make progress on complex social conditions for BYMOC, we must not only develop new and creative programs but also address institutional and legislative policies that maintain the status quo.

 6. SYSTEMS CHANGE: We believe in addressing inequity through changing core institutions that maintain systems of oppression and opportunity.